bk/wmk/readme.md

       allowfullscreen></iframe></div>
 ```

+Note that regex-based shortcodes should stay on one line.

 ### Mako-based shortcodes

+For more complex needs, Mako-based shortcodes are the way to go.
+They are
-Mako-based shortcodes are implemented as components named `<shortcode>.mc` in
+implemented as components named `<shortcode>.mc` in the `shortcodes`
-the `shortcodes` subdirectory of `templates` (or of some other directory in your
+subdirectory of `templates` (or of some other directory in your
 Mako search path, e.g. `themes/<my-theme>/templates/shortcodes`).

 You can change the name of the subdirectory by setting it in your